Antonella Mularoni: Biography

 For the 2012 general election, the Popular Alliance formed the San Marino Common Good alliance with the Sammarinese Christian Democratic Party, the Party of Socialists and Democrats, and We Sammarineses, which secured a parliamentary majority, with Mularoni keeping her seat.
-On 21 March 2013, she was elected together with Denis Amici of the PDCS as Captain Regent for the 1 April to 1 October 2013 term.
+She was elected President of the Popular Alliance on 2 March 2013 On 21 March, she was elected together with Denis Amici of the PDCS as Captain Regent for the 1 April to 1 October term.

 During the course of the XXVIII Legislature, Mularoni was later appointed as Secretary for Territory, Environment, Agriculture Telecommunications, International Economic Cooperation, Civil Protection and Relations with the A.A.S.L.P., following the resignation of Matteo Fiorini.
 She served on that post until her own resignation was accepted by the Grand and General Council in August 2016.

 On 13 March 2018, she was nominated by Future Republic, the political party formed after the merger of the Popular Alliance and the Union for the Republic, to replace the resigning Nicola Cavalli on the Governing Council of the Central Bank of San Marino.
 Several politicians criticized the nomination, citing concerns over potential conflicts of interest, as Mularoni also held positions on the Board of Directors of the San Marino Economic Development Agency - Chamber of Commerce.
 Councillor Gian Matteo Zeppa of the RETE Movement called for the appointment to be suspended, highlighting the perceived conflict of interests, or for Mularoni to resign from her role on the joint-stock company, which he argued was a position representing the government.
 However, her nomination was confirmed by the Grand and General Council, with Mularoni serving on the board until her resignation in July 2023.